 Speak in Short Chunks

-Use the 'play' and 'pause' buttons to control the video.
+Click 'play' to begin the video.

 is so valuable for keeping conversations running smoothly.
 It's easy to keep talking when you feel you have a lot to say or are trying to explain something.
 However, long monologues result in information overload!
 Talking in short chunks